Microsoft cutting about 1,000 jobs - CNBC

-(Reuters) - Microsoft Corp (MSFT.O) is cutting about 1,000 jobs in a new round of layoffs, CNBC said in tweet on Thursday.
+Oct 22 (Reuters) - Microsoft Corp is cutting about 1,000 jobs in a new round of layoffs, CNBC said in tweet on Thursday.

 CNBC said the new cuts would be in addition to those announced earlier.